infu/icblast/README.md

 # Purpose ☮️

-Hacking, maintenance scripts, testing, exploring and learning.
+Hacking, maintenance, testing, exploring and learning.

 Provide easy access to the Internet Computer from NodeJS.